-Scattering equivalences are unitary transformations that leave the scattering matrix unchanged[5].
-They parameterize the freedom to change the representation of the wave function without changing experimental observables.
-In models with confining interactions, where scattering is not relevant, scattering equivalences are distinguished because they leave the constituent masses unchanged.
+Scattering equivalences are unitary transformations that leave the scattering matrix unchanged [5].
+They parameterize the freedom to change the Hamiltonian and its eigenfunctions without changing experimental observables.
+In models with confining interactions, where scattering is not relevant, scattering equivalences are distinguished because they leave the constituent particle masses unchanged.
 In this paper a scattering equivalence is applied to a constituent quark model to construct an equivalent model with a point-like quark current operator.

 The constituent quark model of Carlson, Kogut and Pandharipande [1] is used to illustrate the construction.
-This model is designed to fit the meson spectrum.
-The Hamiltonian in [1] is interpreted as the mass operator of a relativistic constituent quark model with a light-front kinematic subgroup.
+This model is designed to fit the meson mass spectrum.
+The Hamiltonian in [1] is interpreted as the mass operator of a relativistic constituent quark model with a lightfront kinematic subgroup.
 The construction of a consistent dynamical representation of the Poincaré group can be done following ref.
 [2][3][4].